sagemath/sagewiki_to_gh-2022-10-10/days4/projects/nb.md

 These are the tasks that need to be accomplished, in order of importance.

- 1. (mostly done) '''Twisted Web2''' Convert the web server so that it uses twisted's web2 server William -- what remains:
+ 1. (done) '''Twisted Web2''' Convert the web server so that it uses twisted's web2 server William -- what remains:
-          * simple login screen
           * (done) Interactive help browser really being interactive.
           * (done) Upload and download of worksheets